-The fuel price increase in SA is at an all time high.
+The fuel price increase in SA is at an all-time high.
 The price of petrol and diesel keeps on rising in South Africa.
 Therefore we are always on the hunt to find ways of saving that precious fuel.
-Here are our tips for saving a lot of money and getting more kilometers for your rand.
+Here are our tips for saving a lot of money and getting more kilometres for your rand.

 Fuel Saving Tips

 Most of the time one uses their car to travel to work and back or for work purposes (salesmen, Delivery vehicles) therefore you need to pack your vehicle as lightly as possible.
 A heavier car uses more fuel than a light car.
 When you accelerate from a robot your car has to work harder to move the heavier load.

 Do not speed away from robots and stop the streets.
 Gently press the accelerator to get up to the speed limit.

 Remove any carriers on the roof as this will create drag resistance and increase your fuel.